chill117/sequel/readme.md

 <a name="read-only-fields" />
 ### Read-Only fields

 Read-only fields are useful if you want to prevent the value of a field from being altered after it has been entered into the database.

-For example, given the following model:
+#### Examples

+For example, let's say we wanted to make the `name` field of our `Widget` model read-only:
 ```js
 var Widget = modeler.define('Widget', {